josenriagu/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+`Sessions` are used to persist state information between multiple page requests made by the broswer/client.
+This allows the server to recognize the browser and not require log for each time.
+The session IDs are sent via the session cookies and are used to retrieve the existing session data.

 1. What does bcrypt do to help us store passwords in a secure manner.
+`bcrypt` has a hashing function that helps us hash our passwords in a `one-way/irreversible` manner (as opposed to encoding), then adds a randomly generated salt to be able to compare the hashed password when we need to log in.

 1. What does bcrypt do to slow down attackers?
+`bcrypt` does the hashing in layers depending on the number we set, For instance in `bcrypt.hashSync('password string here', 16)`, bcrypt will hash the password and the corresponding hash `2 to power 16` rounds!

-1. What are the three parts of the JSON Web Token?
+1. What are the three parts of the JSON Web Token? the JWT consists of the
+`payload:` contains information we need to store about the user, especially the user id `secret:` the chosen secret to be used for validating the token `options:` the configurations for the jwt, such as expiration time etc

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] `cd` into the root of the project and run `yarn` to install dependencies.
+- [x] `cd` into the root of the project and run `yarn` to install dependencies.
-- [ ] Once you have your `node_modules` go ahead and run `yarn server` or `npm run server` to start your node server.
+- [x] Once you have your `node_modules` go ahead and run `yarn server` or `npm run server` to start your node server.
-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [x] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [x] PM then will count the HW as done by  merging the branch back into master.

 Helpful Tip on Testing this Project: